-If you are here looking for the information about the National Institutes of Health (NIH) U Grants, then the chances are you are already somewhat familiar with the vast structure of 27 different NIH institutes and centers (ICs) and a huge variety of federal funding grants differentiated by activity codes.
+If you are here looking for information about the National Institutes of Health (NIH) U Grants, then the chances are you are already somewhat familiar with the vast structure of 27 different NIH institutes and centers (ICs) and a huge variety of federal funding grants differentiated by activity codes.
 Every year the NIH invests $31 billion in research and development (R&D) by providing financial assistance to more than 300,000 scientists and researchers.
-To accomplish this, there is a comprehensive system in place to allow fair opportunities for new, early-stage investigators as well as for senior research scientists to obtain funding awards to conduct researches contributing to collective scientific advancement.
+To accomplish this, there is a comprehensive system in place to allow fair opportunities for new, early-stage investigators as well as for senior research scientists to obtain funding awards to conduct research contributing to collective scientific advancement.

-Nonetheless, to set the procedure of any particular award program in motion you must study different research project grants, fellowships, career development awards, and multi-project center grants through all the information – accumulated from the books, research papers/journals, and scientific literature published by credible scientists – available on digital archive of National Library of Medicine (NLM) in numerical form by grant number metadata.
+Nonetheless, to set the procedure of any particular award program in motion you must study different research project grants, fellowships, career development awards, and multi-project center grants through all the information – accumulated from the books, research papers/journals, and scientific literature published by credible scientists – available on a digital archive of National Library of Medicine (NLM) in numerical form by grant number metadata.
 (Powell, 2019)

-Going through the types, requirements, and purposes of each NIH grant will help you immensely, especially if you are just starting as an individual seeking federal funding or as an institution backed investigator looking to finance projects related to social, behavioral, biomedical, and/or clinical research.
+Going through the types, requirements, and purposes of each NIH grant will help you immensely, especially if you are just starting as an individual seeking federal funding or as an institution-backed investigator looking to finance projects related to social, behavioral, biomedical, and/or clinical research.
 This article, however, is focusing on U Grants funding mechanisms in a way that will address your questions and reservations in an easily understood manner.

 What is a U Grant?